Housing with services for people with disabilities

-As a provider you might deliver supportive housing in a group or individual setting.
-In group settings people may have to follow resident requirements, may share meals in a commercial kitchen and may have to follow house rules.
-In individual settings people have their own lease, control access to their living space, cook their own meals, and follow the rules of a typical lease.
+As a provider you may deliver supportive housing in a group or community-based setting.
+In group settings people follow resident requirements and house rules.
+They may share bedrooms, bathrooms and common areas and have their meals prepared for them.
+In community-based settings people have a lease, follow its rules, control access to their living space and prepare their own meals.

-How people pay you for rent and services
+How providers are paid for rent and services

 - Wages or earned income

 - Government benefits (like Social Security disability or Minnesota Supplemental Aid)